When the Future Comes is a series of artist’s interventions each witnessed by a mysterious and mystical artwork – Future Machine.

-Each of the interventions experiment with the different ways we can mark, interpret and respond to environmental change, creating supporting ways of looking at the future.
+Future Machine’s journey to each place is due to continue, if and however possible until 2050.
+Each of the interventions in each place experiment with the different ways we can mark, interpret and respond to environmental change as the future comes.
 These interventions ask questions about the importance of science, data, myth, art, and ritual to how we navigate the impact of environmental change in our everyday lives.

-When the Future Comes Collective is a collaboration between the artists Rachel Jacobs, Frank Abbott, Juliet Robson, Wallace Heim, Caroline Locke, Esi Eshun, musicians Alexandre Yemaoua Dayo and David Kemp, and creative programmer Robin Shackford and computer scientist Dominic Price.
+When the Future Comes is a collaboration between the lead artist Rachel Jacobs, and collaborating artists Frank Abbott, Juliet Robson, Wallace Heim, Caroline Locke, Esi Eshun, musicians Alexandre Yemaoua Dayo and David Kemp, creative programmer Robin Shackford, computer scientist Dominic Price and climate scientist Prof John King.

-In February 2021 the project was awarded National Lottery Project Funding from the Arts Council of England, match funded by Horizon Digital Economy, University of Nottingham (ESPRC/RCUK) and in October 2023 the project was awarded another National Lottery Project Funding from the Arts Council of England to develop the Cabinet of Curious Places as a third element to the project, alongside Future Machine and the artist interventions in each place.
+The project was awarded another National Lottery Project Funding from the Arts Council of England to develop The Cabinet of Curious Places as a third element to the project, alongside Future Machine and the artist interventions in each place.

 When The Future Comes follows on from Rachel Jacobs‘ and Active Ingredient‘s previous work including: Performing the Future which took place in 2017-18, The Prediction Machine which was built in 2015 and is continuing to tour nationally, Relate (Timestreams) and A Conversation Between Trees two international co-productions that took place across the UK and Brazil between 2011-2013.